Payment Gateway Questions & Answers

 Q. Do you have an API so people can enter their credit card details on my website?

-Q. This is a real change in how things are done.
-Are you the only one of your type?
+Q. This is a real change in how things are commonly done.
+Are you the first ones of your type to do this?

 Australian ecommerce payment gatewayAccept Visa, Master Card, American Express, Diners Club, JCB and all credit card types